 - International insurance companies can more easily offer life solutions than Associations law 1901, which generally limit insurance coverage to the age of 65 or 70 years,

-- The “brand” effect can be beneficial for an insured located abroad since an international insurer will be generally known and recognized (which reassures the hospital that it will be paid) while the Association loi 1901 may have a more limited scope,
+- The “brand” effect can be beneficial for an insured located abroad since an international insurer will be generally known and recognized.
+The brand can reassure the hospital that it will be paid, while the Association loi 1901 may have a more limited scope,

-- International insurance companies are the financial structures currently best placed to invest in efficient management tools (administration, medical networks, etc.) to administer health insurance, assistance, expatriate provident insurance,
+- International insurance companies are the financial structures currently best placed to invest in efficient management tools.
+I.e. in administration, medical networks, etc. to administer health insurance, assistance, expatriate provident insurance.

-- The regulations that aim to protect policyholders (e.g. Solvency) increasingly push Insurers to consider their profitability ratio, which may result in a strengthening of membership rules and a more immediate change in premiums,
+- The regulations that aim to protect policyholders (e.g. Solvency) increasingly push Insurers to consider their profitability ratio.
+This may result in a strengthening of membership rules.
+Or in a more immediate change in premiums,

 - International insurance companies are “the payer” (risk insurer) and the administrator (management), which for some could present a conflict of interest.